• Skip to content

 If you would like to proceed and apply for our RTP programme, you will need to source your placement.
 Consider where you see yourself working in the future and approach the care provider asking for a placement.

-If you would like an NHS placement, please be aware that NHS trusts require returners to have current health care experience before offering a placement.
+If you would like an NHS placement, be aware that NHS trusts require returners to have current health care experience before offering a placement.

 Online learning